Waking up With Anxiety for No Reason? Here’s Why and What to Do

 4. Challenge negative thoughts

 Morning anxiety often brings negative thoughts like “I can’t handle today,” “Something bad is going to happen” or “I’m not good enough.”
 Challenge these thoughts by questioning their validity.
-You can also focus on gratitude or use positive affirmations to shift your mindset, making it easier to manage your anxious feelings.
+You can also focus on gratitude or use positive affirmations to shift your mindset, making it easier to manage these intrusive thoughts.

 5. Limit early morning stressors